spraakbanken/korp-frontend/app/components/leaflet.markercluster/README.md

 ## Using the plugin

-Install with Bower: `bower install leaflet.markercluster`
+Install with npm: `npm install leaflet.markercluster@1.0.0-rc.1`

 See the included examples for usage.